Airlines will add new gender options for non-binary passengers

 (CNN) — US airline passengers who don't identify as "male" or "female" will soon have more gender options to choose when booking tickets.

-The new gender options to be add include 'unspecified' and 'undisclosed.'
+The new gender options to be added include "unspecified" and "undisclosed."

 Airlines for America (A4A), the industry trade group, made the announcement that A4A and International Air Transport Association members recently approved a new international standard for non-binary passengers effective June 1.